Merkoba/Meltdown/arguments.md

 ### join-lines-char

-The symbol used to join the lines
+The character used to join the lines

 Default: "👾"